Bit-Apps-Pro/file-manager/readme.txt

 - Translation Ready
 - MIME file Support extended

+- Translation Ready
+- MIME file Support extended

 = 5.1.3 (27 February 2019) =

 - elFinder updated to v2.1.48

+- elFinder updated to v2.1.48

 = 5.1.2 (23 February 2019) =

+- Share file via email.
+- Root folder path & url added.(You can decide from where your Bit File Manager should start).
+- Syntax checker added.
+(You don't have to worry about breaking your website while editing any more.)
+- PDF preview added
+- PSD preview added

 - Share file via email.
 - Root folder path & url added.(You can decide from where your Bit File Manager should start).